 Community Partnership Grants

-The New Orleans Jazz & Heritage Foundation is happy to announce the 2020-2021 Community Partnership Grant Recipients.
 Since 1979, the Jazz & Heritage Foundation has invested proceeds from the New Orleans Jazz & Heritage Festival presented by Shell directly into the community with grants to fund projects that support the foundation’s mission.
-Over the last ten years, $8 million has been awarded in Community Partnership Grants.
+Over the last ten years, $9 million has been awarded in Community Partnership Grants.

-This year, the Foundation has awarded over $1,000,000 in funding to nearly 500 Louisiana artists and non-profit organizations, schools, arts education programs and presenting organizations.
+The Foundation awarded over $1,000,000 in funding to nearly 500 Louisiana artists and non-profit organizations, schools, arts education programs and presenting organizations.
 We also added a new category called the Louisiana Cultural Equity Arts Grant which supported new works from BIPOC creatives and from BIPOC led arts organizations that reflect or document Louisiana culture.
 We received a record number of grant applications and were able to fund 96% of the proposals.

-This year we saw a very diverse pool of applications from across Louisiana.
+In the 2020-2021 grant cycle we saw a very diverse pool of applications from across Louisiana.
 We made an effort to collect more quantitative data about our grant applicants.
-This data will be made available in a report in the coming weeks.

 - 98% applicants are from Louisiana